Skip to main content

 On the new screen, navigate to the Frequent Connections area and select AWS.
 Next, click on the Create Connection button located in the top left corner, which corresponds to the standard AWS Direct Connect option.
 This choice allows for connections with speeds of up to 500Mbps.
 However, if you require a connection speed greater than 500Mbps, opt for the AWS Direct Connect - High Capacity option.

-Keep in mind that once you establish these connections with AWS, it is not possible to change the connection speed on the fly.
-If a speed change is necessary, you will need to create a new connection from scratch.
+Once you establish these connections with AWS, you won't be able to change the connection speed on the fly.
+If you need to change the speed, you will need to create a new connection from scratch.

 Before proceeding, ensure that you have the following information readily available: